AddressFinder/addressfinder-bigcommerce/DEVELOPMENT.md

 To develop and test this plugin, you should:

-1. Visit https://bigcommerce.com and create a trial account.
+1. Visit https://login.bigcommerce.com/login to login.
+Credentials are in 1Password
 1. On the store's admin pages, click Advanced Settings then Web Analytics
 1. Tick Google Analytics then Save
 1. Select the Google Analytics tab